 Supplemental Index – Generally known as the Google index where certain pages of a website are stored, which have been given little to no trust or value from Google.
 This could be due to spammy elements, but primarily is due to the fact that these pages have no indexed backlinks.

 Supplemental Results – Pages deemed to be of less importance by Google’s algorithm or are less trusted.

 TLD – Abbreviation for Top Level Domain.
 TLD refers to the extension of a web address or URL.
 The most popular include .com, .org and sometimes .net, although there are dozens of others as well.

 Toolbar – A row of icons at the top of your browser that link to specific tools and when clicked activate functions.
 A toolbar can be made by a company for a specific collection of relevant tools.
 For example, an SEO toolbar would contain tools that are important to someone who works in SEO.

 TOS – Abbreviation for Terms of Service or Terms of Sale.
 Alegal document signed by the end user outlining the specific terms of the service and/or products they are purchasing.

 Traffic – Web traffic or website traffic specifically is calculated data that consists of visitors to your website.
 Website tools, such as Google Analytics, will give you specific data regarding your website traffic, such as volume, originating source, the time on site, etc.

-URL – Abbreviation for Uniform Resource Locator / Universal Resource Locator.
-A URL is a unique internet address (for example, the URL for this site is: //www.eminentseo.com) that every website must have in order to be located.
+URL – Abbreviation for Uniform Resource Locater / Universal Resource Locater.
+A URL is a unique Internet address that every website must have in order to be located.
+For example, the URL for this site is: eminentseo.com.
 (See also domain).